vickyzhoujy/w22/_lab/lab02.md

     return 0;
 }
 ```
-Go ahead and type this in to the **hello.cpp** file.
+Go ahead and type this in to the `hello.cpp` file.
 Alternatively, you can copy and paste it directly from this page.

 Next, you will need to replace the comment with code to print out the expected output.
 Comments in C++ are lines that start with <b>//</b> or text between <b>/*</b> and <b>*/</b>.
 The second type can span multiple lines.

 Important note: For students familiar with Python, remember that lines starting with the <b>#</b> character are not comments in C++.
 Rather, they are important `include` lines that allow your program to use the input and output functionality.
 Make sure to copy those lines in your program as well.
-Only <b>//</b> or <b>/*</b> create comments in C++.
+Only `//` or `/* */` create comments in C++.

-To print out text to the terminal, you can use the <b>cout</b> stream.
-To output something use the <b>&lt;&lt;</b> operator as shown below:</p>
+To print out text to the terminal, you can use the `cout` stream.
+To output something use the `<<` operator as shown below:</p>

 ```
 cout << "This will be printed out to the terminal" << endl;
 ```

-The <b>endl</b> command will cause a newline (i.e. a carriage return) to be printed and the next print to go on the next line.
+The `endl` stream manipulator will cause a newline (i.e. a carriage return) to be printed so that the next thing printed
+goes on the next line.

 You can adapt this line to achieve the objective of the assignment. <b>Remember that we need to print two lines, each with a newline at the end.</b> You can do this with one or two statements.